Years 3-5 - ʿĀlimiyyah

 Text: Mishkāt al-Maṣābih

-Course Descriptions: Students will go through ~2000 hadith from the hadith collection Mishkāt al-Maṣābīḥ.
-In class, we will isolate the text of each narration and focus on the words of the Prophet (peace be upon him).
-We will be contextualizing the narrations, analyzing the language, creating fluency in reading ḥadīth, developing the ability to derive spirituality from the hadith, and appreciating the true vastness of hadith and how applicable it is in our daily lives.
-Approximately 150 short hadith will be assigned for memorization.
+Course Description: Students will go through the first half of the hadith collection Mishkāt al-Maṣābīḥ, which contains approximately 6,000 hadiths collected and organized by al-Khaṭīb al-Tabrīzī (740 AH) as a precursor to the Kutub Sittah which are studied in later years at the seminary.
+In this class, we will isolate the text of the narrations and focus on the words of the Prophet ﷺ.
+We will be engaging with the legal, spiritual, and practical perspectives of the hadith, analyzing the language, creating fluency in reading hadith, and appreciating the true vastness of hadith as a corpus.
+Approximately 200 short hadith will be assigned for memorization.

-• Course Title: FIQH-301: Al-Mukhtār lil-Fatwá
+• Course Title: FIQH-301: Al-Mukhtār lil-Fatwā

-Course Description: al-Mukhtār lil-Fatwá is a concise Ḥanafi fiqh manual considered to be a reliable source of Ḥanafi law.
+Course Description: Al-Mukhtār lil-Fatwā is a concise Ḥanafi fiqh manual considered to be a reliable source of Ḥanafi law, authored by Imām ʿAbdullāh bin Maḥmūd bin Mawdūd al-Mawṣilī al-Ḥanafī (599-683 AH).
 Much like Mukhtaṣar al-Qudūrī, it does not delve into many details on the reasoning behind the law.
 Students will cover the chapters on muʿāmalāt.

 • Course Title: FIQH–302: Sharḥ al-Wiqāyah